neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 - S:A376S (rarely observed, nuc sequence: BA.2 A22688G (T->A), GE.1.2.1 G22688T (A->S)
 - S:K478T (reversion to wild type, via 478R, nuc sequence: Omicron C22995A (T->K), GE.1=XBB.2.3.10.1 A22995G (K->R), GE.1.2.1 G22995C (R->T)

 The GE.1.2.1 defining mutations S:A376S and S:K478T are interesting as previous substitutions in both residues were defining mutations in BA.2.
-Furthermore,neither of them were among the mutations known to be beneficial and to frequently occur on an XBB.1.5 background (particularly S:N450D, S:L455F, S:F456L, S:L452R, S:A475V, S:E554K, S:R403K).
+Furthermore, neither of them were among the mutations known to be beneficial and to frequently occur on an XBB.1.5 background (particularly S:N450D, S:L455F, S:F456L, S:L452R, S:A475V, S:E554K, S:R403K).

 Kenyan sequences are particularly valuable to compare GE.1.2.1 and JN.1, as it is the only country that has sequenced GE.1.2(.1) since mid-2023 and has it reach dominance.
+JN.1\* seems to rapidly increase relative to GE.1.2\*, suggesting that JN.1\* spreads faster in a population that had not yet been exposed to JN.1\*.
 The following table summarizes lineage counts in sequences collected in Kenya since October 2023 (and available on GISAID as of 2024-01-21):

 | Month          | Total | JN.1\* | GE.1.2\* | KH.1 (XBB.2.3.3.1.2.1.1.1.1.1) | Other XBB | Other non-XBB, non-BA.2.86 |
 | -------------- | ----- | ------ | -------- | ------------------------------ | --------- | -------------------------- |